eugeneolsen/UspsAddressAPI/readme.md

 Martin Fowler, noted author on software pattens and practices, discusses this in his essay on [GUI Architectures](https://www.martinfowler.com/eaaDev/uiArchs.html).

 ### The Model
-In our CityStateLookup application, the model is the city and state information returned by the United States Postal Service Address API, abstracted to C# classes in the files CityState.cs.
+In our CityStateLookup application, the model is the city and state information returned by the United States Postal Service Address API.
 The XML response from the USPS Web API is a <CityStateLookupResponse> containing 1 to 5 <ZipCode> elements or an <Error> element.
 The <ZipCode> element contains an ID attribute, a <City>, <State>, and <Zip5> element.
 The <Error> element contains a <Number> and a <Description> element.